EndPointCorp/end-point-blog/2012/06/22/speeding-up-integration-tests-with.html.md

 This way I managed to speed up the tests from 78 tps to 1215 tps.
 It means that the integration tests which normally run in 60 minutes, should now run in 4 minutes.

-I've also played with many other settings which could have some impact on the PostgreSQL speed.
-They really have, however the impact is so small that I don't think it is worth mentioning here.
+I’ve also played with many other settings which could have some impact on the PostgreSQL speed.
+They really have, however the impact is so small that I don’t think it is worth mentioning here.
 Changing those three settings can make the PostgreSQL fast enough.